-As DreamPress don’t currently provide a 24/7 live chat channel (instead, it’s open during office hours, 7 days a week), being able to access the priority email support from the WordPress.com help desk staff, through the Jetpack Professional plan, is a nice addition to the DreamPress Pro and Plus plans.
+As DreamPress don’t currently provide a 24/7 live chat channel (instead, it’s open during office hours, seven days a week), being able to access the priority email support from the WordPress.com help desk staff through the Jetpack Professional plan is a nice addition to the DreamPress Pro and Plus plans.

 Access to Premium WordPress Themes

-Every WordPress website needs a theme, and while there are some great free themes out there, premium ones tend to look nicer, have more useful templates, and will give your site a professional appearance.
-Thankfully, as mentioned, the Jetpack Professional provides you with a selection of premium WordPress themes.
+Every WordPress website needs a theme, and, while there are some great free themes out there, premium ones tend to look nicer, have more useful templates and will give your site a more professional appearance.
+Thankfully, as mentioned, the Jetpack Professional plan provides you with a selection of premium WordPress themes.

-Through the Jetpack Professional plan, you get over 200 premium themes to choose from, including some that cost as much as $79.
-So if you see a premium theme you like, the amount you save by not having to buy it could cover a few months price difference between the DreamPress entry-level plan, that comes with no themes, and the Plus plan that gives you access to that premium theme.
+Through the Jetpack Professional plan, you get more than 200 premium themes to choose from, including some that cost as much as $79.
+So, if you see a premium theme you like, the amount you save by not having to buy it could cover a few months’ price difference between the DreamPress entry-level plan, which comes with no themes, and the Plus plan, which gives you access to that premium theme.

 WordPress.com Website Management Dashboard

-It’s also worth mentioning that once Jetpack is enabled on your site, you can manage some aspects of WordPress through the same dashboard that users of the WordPress.com hosted platform get access to.
+It’s also worth mentioning that once Jetpack is enabled on your site you can manage some aspects of WordPress through the same dashboard users of the WordPress.com hosted platform get access to.
 If you prefer the default self-hosted WordPress dashboard, it’s also still available.

-This choice of interfaces might be appealing to anyone who’s thinking about moving from the hosted WordPress.com service to self-hosting their own WordPress website, but doesn’t want to leave behind the WordPress.com user experience.
+This choice of interfaces may be appealing to anyone who’s thinking about moving from the hosted WordPress.com service to self-hosting their own WordPress website but doesn’t want to leave behind the WordPress.com user experience.

-Interestingly, as this dashboard interface is hosted on the WordPress.com website, and isn’t something that’s inserted to your WordPress site, you won’t have to worry about it slowing down your site.
+Interestingly, as this dashboard interface is hosted on the WordPress.com website, and isn’t something that’s inserted into your WordPress site, you won’t have to worry about it slowing down your site.

-Compared to the default WordPress dashboard, the WordPress.com style dashboard, with its more modern-looking interface, is probably easier to use.
+Compared with the default WordPress dashboard, the WordPress.com-style dashboard, with its more modern-looking interface, is probably easier to use.
 However, you’ll still have to use the default self-hosted WordPress dashboard to complete certain tasks, such as working with some third-party plugins and themes.

 Jetpack Professional Plan Add-on Summary